-View this page in a printable PDF here:
+View this page in our printable booklet (PDF) here:

-- Fossil fuels and conventional energy receive almost no federal subsidies.
+- Fossil fuels and conventional energy receive relatively few federal subsidies.

-- Wind power by itself receives more subsidies than all conventional energy sources combined.
+- On its own, wind power by itself receives more subsidies than all conventional energy sources combined.

-- Solar power by itself receives more subsidies than all conventional energy sources combined.
+- Similarly the solar power industry receives more subsidies than all conventional energy sources combined.

-Wind and solar power advocates sometimes try to counter (without documentation) that conventional energy has historically received disproportionate subsidies.
-Even if that were true, two wrongs don’t make a right, and consumers should not have to pay higher taxes today to balance out long-ago claimed favoritism during the 1950s.
+Even if that were true, two wrongs don’t make a right, and consumers should not have to pay higher taxes today to balance out subsidies from, say, the 1950s.

 Climate At A Glance is a Project of The Heartland Institute